Create Accessible Headings

 Improved accessibility

-Headings help describe the structure of the page and help assistive technologies to navigate websites.
+Headings and subheadings help describe the structure of the page by providing a navigable table of contents for assistive devices.
 As stated in WebAIM, Web Accessibility in Mind, when use properly, "the user can view a list of all of the headings on the page, or can read or jump by headings, or even navigate directly to top-level headings (<h1>), next-level headings (<h2>), third level headings (<h3>), and so on."

 Heading options